emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 17

-^ While the mentoring, coaching and so on differ in their everyday meaning and motions, they are united by the role you play.
+^ Your most important role as a helper is to counteract these mechanisms.
+Mentoring, coaching and so on differ in the details but are united by this.
 You're a companion, taking a walk with the other person through the landscape of their mind.

 ---